-Specifically, the marlstone depositional unit of the Torre degli Amorotti-Civago log (MOL in Fig. 2 and Fig. 5), which lies below the sandstone depositional units (AMS-AMG), is time-equivalent to the Marmoreto Marl, as well as the marlstones tectonically overlying the Gova Sandstone and the Pracchiola Sandstone in the Pracchiola window (Marra Marl of Zanzucchi, 1963).
-Differently, the younger marlstone units deposited in structural highs (MMI in Fig. 2 and Fig. 5), and occurring in the Ligonchio area and tectonically on top of the Gazzano Sandstone, are time-equivalent with the Civago Marl of the literature.
+Specifically, the marlstone depositional unit of the Torre degli Amorotti-Civago log (MOL in Figs. 5, 7 and Fig. 8), which lies below the sandstone depositional units (AMS-AMG), is time-equivalent to the Marmoreto marl, as well as the marlstones tectonically overlying the Gova Sandstone and the Pracchiola Sandstone in the Pracchiola window (Marra Marl of Zanzucchi, 1963).
+Differently, the younger marlstone units deposited in structural highs (MMI in Figs. 5, 7 and Fig. 8), and occurring in the Ligonchio area and tectonically on top of the Gazzano Sandstone, are time-equivalent with the Civago Marl of the literature.
+In the study area does not outcrop the stratigraphic base of the Cervarola Sandstones, due to tectonic elision.
+We agree with Bettelli et al. (2002a) and Benini et al. (2014) and consider the Marne di Villore, outcropping in eastern areas, the stratigraphic base of the Cervarola turbidites.

-1.3 Time evolution of the basin system
+Time evolution of the basin system